Program Director: Leah Georges, Ph.D.

-Upon completion of the Interdisciplinary Doctorate in Education Program in Leadership, using an interdisciplinary perspective, students will:
+Upon completion of the Doctor of Education (Ed.D.) in Interdisciplinary Leadership Program, using an interdisciplinary perspective, students will:

-- Develop leadership theories and models to inform practice.
+- Utilize leadership theories and models to inform practice.

 - Integrate critical thinking to inform professional leadership issues.